 Is the ultimate goal the well being of patients or isn't it?
 No one in medicine ever will warn patients about problem operators.
-Medicine's view of the world is that the problem is that injured patients sue.
-So the motivation for medicine is to get something done about that rather than do something to keep patients from getting injured in the first place.
+Medicine's view of the world is that the problem is "frivolous" suits.
+So the motivation for medical interests is to get something done about that rather than do something to keep patients from getting injured in the first place.
 They can see more patients and make more money if they don't have to take the time to keep them safe, as long as patients can't sue them for the problems for patient harm that result.

 Liability limitations turn a class of patients into targets

 Do you know how careful people in health care become when the patient is a lawyer?
 Medical professionals behave differently according to the perceived risk.
 They are not supposed to, but they are humans and they do.

 Liability limitation laws inadvertently cause health care workers to be less concerned about certain people and more concerned about others.
 With liability limitation laws, loss of income can be the only thing for which a suit can be brought when medical personnel ruin lives.
 If a large enough income hasn't been lost, that alone can make it impossible to get a lawyer, no matter how legitimate the case, because there is not enough money in it for the lawyer.
 So retired people, non-working mothers, and other people without large incomes cannot sue.
 They have less capacity to cause problems for health care workers when things go wrong and so health care workers are not as worried about them.
 People without large incomes inspire less concern in health care.

 If a surgeon happens to be having a bad day, or happens to harbor a prejudice against a particular kind of person, or is jealous, or angry, or libidinous, or experiencing any of the other passions or fatigues common for humans, liability limitations reduce normal inhibitions against becoming inattentive or acting out when the patients are from a certain class of people - people without large incomes to lose.